 "I think it is a really worthwhile and wonderful cause.
 Interacting with the clients and their families was very heartwarming and I really enjoyed being able to speak with them."

 "The speakers added considerably to the learning experience.
-Additionally, being able to work on "real" work was a great opportunity."
+Additionally, being able to work on 'real' work was a great opportunity."

 "It was eye-opening.
 There are so many people out there who claim innocence, and a lot of them actually have a valid claim.
 And the system just says NO constantly to them."

 "The course gave me an opportunity to engage in hands-on investigations.
-Investigation is an important part of what many lawyers do and we do not have much opportunity to learn from it in law school."
+Investigation is an important part of what many lawyers do and we do not have much opportunity to learn [about] it in law school."

 "Enjoyed having the opportunity to work one on one with clients.
 This helped me get a better idea of what it would be like to be a defense attorney."